 What to See and Do in Brookings:

-- Indian Sands Trail: Along this 1.1 mile trail, you’ll cross volcanic headlands, dunes, wildflowers, craggy cliffs- it definitely packs in a lot of punch for such a short (but steep!) hike.
-Make sure, though, to download the All Trails app and the map for this hike– the trail can be hard to find without it!
+• Indian Sands Trail: Along this 1.1 mile trail, you’ll cross volcanic headlands, dunes, wildflowers, craggy cliffs—it’s seriously one of the most diverse hiking trails we’ve ever done.
+Make sure, though, to download the All Trails app and the map for this hike—the trail can be hard to find without it!

-- Did you know that the tallest trees on Earth are not just found in Northern California but also Southern Oregon?
+• Did you know that the tallest trees on Earth are not just found in Northern California but also Southern Oregon?
 For a unique day hike in the area, start at Alfred A. Loeb State Park’s Riverview Nature Trail, which will lead you to the Redwood Nature Trail loop in Siskiyou National Forest.
-Along the way, you’ll pass a babbling creek, a waterfall, and several groves of old-growth towering redwoods.
+Along the way, you’ll pass a babbling creek, a waterfall, and, of course, several groves of old-growth towering redwoods.

 Where to Eat in Brookings: